The 20 Best Primary Progressive Aphasia Doctors Near Me in Philadelphia, PA

 Offers Telehealth

-Kyra O'brien is a Neurologist in Philadelphia, Pennsylvania.
-Dr. O'brien has been practicing medicine for over 10 years and is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-Her top areas of expertise are Alzheimer's Disease, Memory Loss, Cerebellar Degeneration, and Dementia.
+Kyra O'brien is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
+She has been practicing medicine for over 10 years.
+Dr. O'brien is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Alzheimer's Disease, Memory Loss, Cerebellar Degeneration, and Lewy Body Dementia (LBD).
+Dr. O'brien is board certified in Neurology, 2020.
 Dr. O'brien is currently accepting new patients.

 Experienced in Primary Progressive Aphasia